The City has budgeted for over 200 engineering projects under the City's annual Capital Works Program and maintenance programs for 2022/2023.

 If you haven’t visited Gosnells town centre recently, you may be surprised to hear that $25 million has been invested over the past decade to revitalise the riverfront area.
 See the artwork, read about the history and visit the Knowledge Centre in the Agonis building.
 Recently completed projects include traffic management improvements in Main Street and Federation Parade, as well as improved lighting in Albany Highway.

 New Library at Mills Park

-By Christmas, a new library will open downstairs at the Mills Park Centre in Beckenham, overlooking the playground and skate plaza and next to the café.
-Construction work starts soon to fit out the new library, which will have a welcoming, modern feel with separate areas for young and adult visitors.
+The new library at Mills Park is now open.
+Overlooking the playground and skate plaza and next to the café the new library is at home among other key community services.
+Come and enjoy the new welcoming, modern facility with separate areas for young and adult visitors.